Blind Vaysha: Summary

 A girl named Vaysha is born with a brown left eye that only sees the past and a green right eye that only sees the future.
 Despite being able to see clearly like everyone else, the girl's condition prevents her from seeing the present, prompting her neighbours to call her "Blind Vaysha".
 Because of her split-vision, Vaysha rarely leaves her house and frequently injures herself because she simultaneously sees things and people as they were then and what they will be (e.g. she sees trees as saplings and stumps, and her own parents as children and old people).

 When Vaysha explains her condition, a group of old medicine women, believing she is cursed, attempt to cure her by giving her ineffective herbal remedies and placing animal body parts on her eyes.
 When nothing works, the old women go home in defeat.

 Vaysha then grows up, her two-coloured eyes amplifying her beauty.
 But when she meets her suitors however, she sees them as boys and as old men.

 Even at night, when Vaysha is asleep, her double-vision affects her dreams: she sees herself as a little girl and a dead old woman, and once sees the beginning and the end of the world.

-Tired of her disability, Vaysha finds herself in a lose-lose situation: if she removes her left eye, she will see horrifying visions of future; if she removes her right eye, she will be comforted but always see her parents as children.
+Tired of her disability, Vaysha finds herself in a lose-lose situation: if she removes her left eye, she will only see horrifying visions of the future; if she removes her right eye, she will be comforted but always see her parents as children.

 Like the short story it is based on, the film has no proper ending and the narrator warns the audience to live in the present rather than seek comfort in what was lost and could never be retrieved, and to avoid fearing what might happen next.